jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 What I would like to see is more of an attitude change among high level language designers and their communities.
 None of the issues above need to exist.
 Java could (and will, soon) provide value types (as C# does) to make it less painful to avoid GC pressure if you use lots of small, short lived constructs.
 Go could provide more SIMD support, either via a SIMD library or better auto vectorization.
 F# could provide efficient Streams as part of the core library like Java does.
- .NET could auto vectorize
-code with newer SIMD instructions in the JIT and/or provide more complete coverage of SIMD instructions in the Vector library.
+ .NET could auto vectorize  in the JIT and/or provide more complete coverage of SIMD instructions in the Vector library.
 We, the community, can help by providing libraries and [submitting PRs](https://jackmott.github.io/programming/2016/08/13/adventures-in-fsharp.html) to make the obvious code faster.
 Time and energy will be saved, batteries will last longer, users will be happier.